 All large projects putting bids for cash to the Heritage Lottery Fund have to go through a two-stage process.
 The first-stage award means the Trust can call in experts from many different fields to compile reports.

 At the Dome, more structural surveys were to be carried out, VAT experts called in, and a cinema expert was to look at the projection equipment..
 Their reports and others were to be combined to create a business plan, to be submitted to the Heritage Lottery Fund within the next year, and it was hoped by the summer of 2000.

 The result of the stage two application should be known some four months later and would mean the release of the rest of the Heritage Lottery Fund money, along with a further grant which had already been promised by English Heritage.

-Belle Stennett and her team of willing volunteers, together with some dedicated professional help, worked around the clock for five weeks and six days.
+Willing volunteers, together with some dedicated professional help, worked around the clock for five weeks and six days.
 They had a council grant of £20,000 to get them going but they only used half of it because so many of the team worked for nothing but love.